OS-RSPS/blog/_posts/07-20-23-knowledge-base-wilderness-emblems/07-20-23-knowledge-base-wilderness-emblems.md

 The emblem itself can be slowly leveled throughout a variety of different activities.
 Within this section, we'll briefly review a couple of examples and outline relevant information to each.

->It is worth nothing that with the introduction of <a href="#">Wilderness Dust</a>, the rates at which wilderness emblem points can be acquired has been drastically increased.
+>It is worth nothing that with the introduction of <a href="#">Wild Essence</a>, the rates at which wilderness emblem points can be acquired has been drastically increased.

 <h1 style="font-size: 20px; color:#885eac">Skilling</h1>